wh-alice/mig_visualstudio/vs/extensibility/persisting-the-property-of-a-project-item.md

 ---
-title: "Persisting the Property of a Project Item | Microsoft Docs" ms.custom: "" ms.date: "10/20/2016"
+title: "Persisting the Property of a Project Item" ms.custom: "" ms.date: "10/20/2016"
 ms.prod: "visual-studio-dev14"